Challenges and Solutions

 We replaced the necessary components:

-Tight Fit – Access and Installation Problems
+Tight Spaces – Access and Installation Problems

 In the next stage, we installed the fuel lines, electrical system, and auxiliary hydraulic pump.